Derongan/NmsAction/README.md

 # NmsAction

-This action builds NMS and installs artifacts to $GITHUB_HOME/.m2.
+This action builds NMS and adds artifacts to `$WORKSPACE/nms-build`.

 # Usage